Samba Design System

 Page design templates

-During the company-wide Hack-a-Thon, I worked with the design team to build out templates of their most-used screens.
+Design systems don’t just stop after the components are created.
+I found ways to add more value to the system.
+During the company-wide Hack-a-Thon, I collaborated with the design team to create templates of their most frequently used screens.
 These templates were built 100% from Samba components and were published for use.

-These templates cut down on many of the copy-and-paste issues designers were facing, reduced inconsistency across designs, and reduced the amount of time designers spent either creating or looking for screens.
+These templates cut down on many of the copy-and-paste issues designers were facing, reduced inconsistency across designs, and reduced the time designers spent either creating or searching for screens.

 Lessons and impact